dladd/pyFormex/user/pyformex-user-meeting-9.rst

     - Text can be entered in very basic text format and the extension can be chosen (.rst)
     - Text can be exported to several formats like .html

-  - Reference manual is created automatically from the docstrings in the pyFormex source code
+  - Reference manual is created semi-automatically from the docstrings in the pyFormex source code

     - Requires *discipline*: docstrings should be legal ReST !
     - Need to check current manual and fix all docstrings: